 Connecting students with his or her future career is what being a school counselor is all about (that and about 100 other things you do each day!)
-Pathways to Prosperity deepens career awareness and preparation for not only students, but teachers and counselors as well.
+Pathways Southeast deepens career awareness and preparation for not only students, but teachers and counselors as well.

-Through industry filed trips and job shadows in the Advanced Manufacturing and Information Technology career fields, counselors and students see the advancements in technology and are truly amazed.
+Through industry filed trips, professional development and job shadows in the Advanced Manufacturing and Information Technology career fields, counselors and students see the advancements in technology and are truly amazed.

 “I am amazed at the family atmosphere here at E & E Manufacturing – the workers are highly motivated, relaxed and comfortable!”